yoctoproject/poky/documentation/ref-manual/variables.rst

          KBUILD_DEFCONFIG:<machine> ?= "defconfig_file"

-      Here is an example from a "raspberrypi2" :term:`KMACHINE` build that uses a ``defconfig`` file named "bcm2709_defconfig"::
+      Here is an example from a "raspberrypi2" :term:`MACHINE` build that uses a ``defconfig`` file named "bcm2709_defconfig"::

          KBUILD_DEFCONFIG:raspberrypi2 = "bcm2709_defconfig"